 You travel to see the world, yes.
 You go out on an exploration to see what else is out there.

 But, if you’re open enough to the experience, what you’ll find isn’t the world outside.

-You’ll realise that this brand new thing you’re looking at is a whole new universe that has always existed inside of you.
-But which you’ve never realised was there, until the experience of exploration, of travelling, allowed you to uncover it.
+You’ll realize that this brand new thing you’re looking at is a whole new universe that has always existed inside of you.
+But which you’ve never realized was there until the experience of exploration, of traveling, allowed you to uncover it.

 So, this Valentine’s Day, make it a mission to explore what you’ve never explored before.

 Set yourself free.

 It could be the day that irrevocably changes your life for the better.